raysas/graph-genome-assembler/README.md

 </p>

 The Eulerian cycle is a path that goes through all edges of a graph once and only once, and ends up in the same node, however unlike the Hamiltonian path, it can pass through vertices several times.
 Solving it is doable in polynomial time, and it's the key used in many genome assembly algorithms to solve the problem.
 The graph that represents the reads is called the _De Bruijn graph_, and the Eulerian path in this graph will give us the original genome.
+Finding the Eulerian path is a well-known problem, and it can be solved in polynomial time using _Hierholzer's algorithm_, an exact solution.

-In this repository we will explore the construction for both types of graphs.
-Although the main focus will be on the De Bruijn graph and the Eulerian path, it would be interesting to try metahuristic algorithms to solve the Hamiltonian path problem in an approximate way.
+_In this repository we will explore the construction for both types of graphs.
+Although the main focus will be on the De Bruijn graph and the Eulerian path, it would be interesting to try metahuristic algorithms to solve the Hamiltonian path problem in an approximate way._

+> [!CAUTION]
+Even though an exact solution of the Eulerian path exists and is solvable in polynomial time, it's still an open problem in genome assembly.
+The main issue lies with the nature of sequenced reads (errors, repeats, gaps...).
+Ideally, we would get the correct sequence of all the fragments we have initially created from the whole genome, so we would get one perfectly reconstructed sequence.
+However that's never the case, we always end up with several assembled "contigs", which is later complemented with scaffolding approaches to fill in gaps and elucidate the whole genome sequence.

 ## De Bruijn Graph
 De Bruijn Graph is a directed graph that represents overlaps between k-mers (k-mers as edges).
 Used to reconstruct genome from Eulerian path.
 It provides an exact solution through _Hierholzer's algorithm_.